OWASP/www-project-software-component-verification-standard/index.md

 unachievable, or that bring development or procurement to a standstill, constitute their own security and institutional risks.

 SCVS is designed to be implemented incrementally, and to allow organizations to phase in controls at different levels over time.

 ### SCVS has the following goals:

-* Develop a common taxonomy of activities, controls, and best-practices that can reduce risk in a software supply chain
+* Develop a common set of activities, controls, and best-practices that can reduce risk in a software supply chain
-* Devise a path to baseline and mature software supply chain vigilance
+* Identify a baseline and path to mature software supply chain vigilance

 ### Availability

-The SCVS project has released version 1.0.0.RC.1 as a public preview.
-This release is the result of continuous collaboration among a team of volunteers and subject matter experts.

 SCVS is available (in English) as PDF, Word (docx), JSON, or XML.
+These artifacts can be found in the projects [GitHub releases](https://github.com/OWASP/Software-Component-Verification-Standard/releases).
 It can also be [read online via GitBook](https://owasp-scvs.gitbook.io/scvs/).

 ### Translations